fantigny/email/README.md

 + move FisherMail to the App folder

 _security exception_
-macOs usual issue a warning when starting FisherMail and ultimately it can prevent FisherMail to start at all
+macOs usually issue a warning when starting FisherMail and ultimately it can prevent FisherMail to start altogether
-to avoid that please follow these steps from the [Apple's guide](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac)
+to avoid this please follow these steps from Apple's [official guide](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac)
 + In the Finder on your Mac, locate FisherMail.
 _Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu._
 + Control-click the FisherMail icon, then choose Open from the menu.